Proxypro2012/Proxypro2012/README.md

 # 👋 Hi, I'm Proxypro2012!

-I'm a **student developer** passionate about building creative apps and exploring new technologies.
+I'm an 8th grade **student developer** passionate about building creative apps and exploring new technologies.
 Currently, I'm diving into web and mobile development, always learning and experimenting with new ideas.

 ## 🚀 Skills & Tools